ls1intum/Artemis/docs/user/exercises/textual.rst

 The following screenshot illustrates the last section of the form:

+- **Linked Competencies**: In case instructors created competencies, they can link them to the exercise here.
+See :ref:`Learning Analytics <learning-analytics>` for more information.
 - **Assessment Instructions**: Instructions for instructors while assessing the submission.

     .. figure:: text/create-text-exercise-form-3.png